OpenDSA/OpenDSA/RST/en/Binary/Heaps.rst

 priority of an object already stored in the queue.
 This might require that the object's position in the heap representation be updated.
-Unfortunately, a max-heap is not efficient when searching for an arbitrary value; it is only good for finding the maximum value.
+Unfortunately, a max heap is not efficient when searching for an arbitrary value; it is only good for finding the maximum value.
 However, if we already know the index for an object within the heap, it is a simple matter to update its priority (including changing its